 - Bulk Pricing:

 - 501 - 2500 : 40% off!

 - Latin Name- Fagus Hardy Planting Zone- 4-8 Mature Height- 66-115 ft Width- 25-40 Sun or Shade- Full Sun to Partial Shade

 American Beech Seedlings grow into substantial formal shade trees, which are distinguished by their smooth gray bark, exotically tangled above-ground roots, and their dark green lance-shaped leaves.

-Beech trees are susceptible to drought, and they are especially in need of regular watering the first year after planting.
+American Beech Seedling trees are susceptible to drought, and they are especially in need of regular watering the first year after planting.